The Ultimate Switzerland Road Trip Itinerary for 2 Weeks

 After enjoying the giant swing, your next stop is visiting the two waterfalls south of Adelboden that form Engstligen Falls.

-Simply known as Engstligen 1 and Engstligen 2, this twin falls tumble from a height of 97 meters (318 feet) and 165 meters (541 feet) respectively.
+Simply known as Engstligen 1 and Engstligen 2, these twin falls tumble from a height of 97 meters (318 feet) and 165 meters (541 feet) respectively.
 You can get up really close and feel the spray from these powerful falls.

 To access the waterfalls viewing area you can ride the gondola up to the Engstlingen cable car station from Bergbahnen (Unter dem Birg) and then walk 20 minutes to view the landmark.